 These soft and fluffy cut out sugar cookies are the perfect cookies to cut out with cookie cutters, frost, and decorate!
 The perfect cookie if you like your sugar cookies soft and delicious!

-I was just talking the other day about how my son doesn’t make chocolate, so we make a lot of sugar cookies.
+I was just talking the other day about how my son doesn’t like chocolate, so we make a lot of sugar cookies.
 Well, sugar cookies or lately sugar cookie bites.
-My kids are kind of addicted to hose.
+My kids are kind of addicted to those.

 This is my go-to recipe when I want to make cut out sugar cookies for the kids to use to cut out cookies then decorate.
 We made these cookies with my youngest for the first time ever the other day, and it was hilarious to see him try and decorate the cookies without taking the lids off the sprinkles.